Yaroslav Amosov

-Yaroslav Amosov (born 9 September 1993) is a Ukrainian mixed martial artist.
-He currently competes in the Welterweight division of Bellator MMA, where he is the current Bellator Welterweight Champion.
-As of February 28, 2023, he is #3 in the Bellator men's pound-for-pound rankings.
+Yaroslav Amosov (born 9 September 1993) is a Ukrainian mixed martial artist who currently competes in the Welterweight division.
+He has previously fought in Bellator MMA, where he is the former Bellator Welterweight Champion.
+In July 2023, Amosov reached #7 in World Welterweight rankings according to Fight Matrix.

 He is a four-time world sambo champion, a two-time European and Eurasia champion, and European Cup winner.
 Amosov is also the winner of many national and international competitions.